activefx/alpha/README.md

 This does four things, as per the [guardfile](https://github.com/activefx/alpha/blob/master/Guardfile):

-1) Ensures the bundle is up to date
+1) Ensures the dependencies are up to date via Bundler

 2) Loads LiveReload, which automatically reloads your browser when view files are modified